Specific Objectives

 Direct or Proportional Variation

-Direct variation problems are typically written:
+Direct variation problems are typically written as:

-Remember the example of making ksh 1000 per week (y = 10x)?
+Remember the example of making Ksh 1000 per week (y = 10x)?
 This is an example of direct variation, since the ratio of how much you make to how many hours you work is always constant.

-Direct Variation Word Problem:
+Direct Variation Word Problem

 The amount of money raised at a school fundraiser is directly proportional to the number of people who attend.
-Last year, the amount of money raised for 100 attendees was $2500.
+Last year, the amount raised for 100 attendees was $2500.
 How much money will be raised if 1000 people attend this year?

 Solution: